Experiment Visualization for "Challenges in Replay Detection by TDLM in Post-Encoding Resting State"

 Abstract

-We investigated, using temporally delayed linear modelling (TDLM) and magnetoencephalography (MEG), whether items associated with an underlying graph structure are replayed during a post-learning resting state.
-In these same data, we have previously provided evidence for replay during on-line (non-rest) memory retrieval.
-Despite successful decoding of brain activity during a localizer task, and contrary to predictions, we did not detect evidence for replay during a post-learning resting state.
+Using temporally delayed linear modelling (TDLM) and magnetoencephalography (MEG), we investigated whether items associated with an underlying graph structure are replayed during a post-learning resting state.
+In these same data, we previously provided evidence for replay during on-line (non-rest) memory retrieval.
+Despite successful decoding of brain activity during a localizer task, and contrary to predictions, we found no evidence for replay during a post-learning resting state.
 To better understand this, we performed a hybrid simulation analysis in which we inserted synthetic replay events into a control resting state recorded prior to the actual experiment.
-This simulation revealed that replay detection using our current pipeline requires extremely high replay densities to reach significance (>1 replay sequence per second, with “replay” defined as a sequence of reactivations within a certain time lag).
-Furthermore, when scaling the number of replay events with a behavioural measure we were unable to experimentally induce a strong correlation between sequenceness and this measure.
-We infer that even if replay was present at plausible rates in our resting state dataset we would lack statistical power to detect it with TDLM.
-We discuss ways for optimizing the analysis approach and how to find boundary conditions under which TDLM can be expected to detect replay successfully.
-We conclude that solving these methodological constraints is likely to be crucial to optimise measuring replay non-invasively using MEG in humans.
+This simulation revealed that replay detection using our current pipeline requires an extremely high replay density to reach significance (>1 replay sequence per second, with “replay” defined as a sequence of reactivations within a certain time lag).
+Furthermore, when scaling the number of replay events with a behavioural measure, we were unable to induce a strong correlation between sequenceness and this measure.
+We infer that even if replay was present at plausible rates in our resting state dataset, we would lack statistical power to detect it with TDLM.
+Finally, contrasting our novel hybrid simulation to existing purely synthetic simulations indicated that the latter approaches overestimate the sensitivity of TDLM.
+We discuss approaches that might optimize the analytic methodology, including identifying boundary conditions under which TDLM can be expected to detect replay.
+We conclude that solving these methodological constraints will be crucial for optimizing the non-invasive measurement of human replay using MEG.

 Jump to Results Summary